William Lucking: Theater

 Lucking graduated from UCLA and the Pasadena Playhouse with degrees in literature and theater.
 In 1986, with fellow actor and Michigan native Dana Elcar, he co-founded the Santa Paula Theater Center.

 As co-instructor of the company's free acting workshop he was admired for his minimalist approach; a counterpoint to Elcar's methodical style.
 He served alongside Elcar as artistic director for five seasons.
 He produced such projects as Edward Albee's The Zoo Story, Harold Pinter's The Hothouse, George Bernard Shaw's Major Barbara, Tennessee Williams' Camino Real, and Robert Penn Warren's All the King's Men.
 His most recent stage roles include Blue in the CTG/Ahmanson production of Conversations with My Father at the Doolittle Theater in Los Angeles and Dr. Sloper in the Ensemble Theater Company of Santa Barbara's production of The Heiress.

 Personal life and death

 Lucking was married to his first wife, Marycarolyn "Mimi" Hawkins from 1965 until her death from cancer in 1995.
-He and Mimi have 2 daughters, Marjet Lucking and Juliana Lucking Ryan.
+He and Mimi had 2 daughters, Marjet Lucking and Juliana Lucking Ryan.
 Lucking was married to his second wife, Sigrid Insull, a costume designer from 1996 until his death in 2021.
 Lucking died at his home in Las Vegas, Nevada, on October 18, 2021, at the age of 80.